ViewComponent/view_component/adr/0677-css-encapsulation.md

 ## Consequences

-ViewComponent authors will write encapsulated CSS, avoiding several common errors and resulting in more resilient user interfaces.
+o, avoiding several common errors and resulting in more resilient user interfaces.